-Tax rates are applied to projections of gross receipts to generate tax liability estimates.
-Payment schedules are applied to the liability estimates to derive State fiscal year cash receipts, which are then adjusted to reflect the estimated effects of law changes and other non-economic factors that affect collections.
+The tax rate and the percentage of utility revenue derived from transmission and distribution is applied to projections of energy revenues to generate tax liability estimates.
+Payment schedules are applied to the liability estimates to derive State Fiscal Year cash receipts, which are then adjusted to reflect the estimated effects of law changes and other non-economic factors that affect collections.
 Historical monthly patterns are applied to the fiscal year projections to derive monthly cash flow estimates.
 Although the payment schedules are fixed in statute, a small amount of receipts, (for example, the result of delayed returns, audits and refunds) occur during months not specified in statute.

-The table below shows the equations for residential electricity and natural gas revenues of utility companies using annual data from 1975 to 2011.
-Model receipts estimates for the current year are compared to current year estimates derived from historical ratio analysis, and outyear estimates are adjusted if large discrepancies occur.
+The equations to estimate residential electricity and natural gas revenues of utility companies are shown below.
+These equations use annual data from the New York State Public Service Commission (PSC) from 1975 to 2012.
+The data used in the equations for the last several years is shown on a subsequent page.
+Model receipt estimates for the current year are compared to current year estimates derived from historical ratio analysis, and outyear estimates are adjusted if large discrepancies occur.

-The models correct for first-order serial correlation, as shown by the second equation in each box below.
+The equations correct for first-order serial correlation, as shown by the second equation in each box below.

-'''

-In(\textit{ERES\R}) = 12.1327 + 0.7082In(\textit{CSHHOPE}) + U_t (0.266) \quad (0.062) U_t = -0.8280U{t-1} + \mathcal{E}t (0.096) Adjusted \, R^2 \qquad = 0.79 Root \, Mean \, Squared \, Error = 0.0574 Number \, of \, Observations = 37 U_t \qquad = Residual
+$In(\textit{ERES_R}) = 12.1554 + 0.7015In(\textit{CSHHOPE}) + U_t$ $(0.264) \quad (0.061)$ $U_t = -0.8284U{t-1} + \mathcal{E}t$ (0.095) $Adjusted \ R^2 = 0.79$ $Root \ Mean \ Squared \ Error = 0.0571$ $Number \ of \ Observations = 38$ $U_t = Residual$

-'''